myue2020/swarming-synching/README.md

 On the left plot, we show the trends of weak scaling for this problem, both for the naive implementations and for the Barnes-Hut framework.
 On the right plot, we see the strong scaling of our implementations as we dial up the simulation size.

+Overall, from the right graph we see that all implementations quickly reach an asymptotic speedup at around 500 to 1000 simulation objects.

 We see that the untouched naive implementation has the most linear speedup response to parallelization.
 This is as expected, since this pure implementation is based on two straightforward for-loops that iterate throughout the timesteps, allowing most of the program to be parallelizable; in other words, very little of the code remains to run in serial, and little overhead work is done.
 On the right plot, we see that speedup seem to approach the expected value as we increase the number of simulation objects.

 The Barnes-Hut implementation, on the other hand, has a significant portion of computation spent on constructing and updating the QuadTree structure, and its recursive nature makes parallelizing difficult.
 This tree code is left to run in serial, and instead only the for-loop to the update of positions and phases is run in parallel.
 Hence, for Barnes-Hut we see a cap in the trend of its speedup.
 We see a slower-than-linear trend in the left graph, and on the right graph an asymptotic cap of a value around 5 even when run with 8 threads.